open-feature/java-sdk/README.md

     }

     @Override
+    @Deprecated
     public ProviderState getState() {
-        // optionally indicate your provider's state (assumed to be READY if not implemented) }
+        // the state of a FeatureProvider is managed by the SDK }

     @Override